stepchowfun/typical/README.md

 }
 ```

 We can see the effect of `from` being an `asymmetric` field: its type is `String` in `SendEmailRequestOut`, but its type is `Option<String>` in `SendEmailRequestIn`.
-That means clients (which use `SendEmailRequestOut`) are now required to set the new field, but servers (which use `SendEmailRequestIn`) are not yet allowed to rely on it.
-Once this change has been rolled out, we can safely promote the field to required in a subsequent change.
+That means clients (which use `SendEmailRequestOut`) are now required to set the new field, but servers (which use `SendEmailRequestIn`) aren't yet allowed to rely on it.
+Once this change has been rolled out (at least to clients), we can safely promote the field to required in a subsequent change.

-**This notion of `asymmetric` fields is what makes Typical special.**

 It works in reverse too.
 Suppose we now want to remove a required field.
 It may be unsafe to delete the field directly, since then clients might stop setting it before servers can handle its absence.
 But we can demote it to `asymmetric`, which forces servers to consider it `optional` and handle its potential absence, even though clients are still required to set it.
-Once that change has been rolled out, we can confidently delete the field (or demote it to `optional`), as the servers no longer rely on it.
+Once that change has been rolled out (at least to servers), we can confidently delete the field (or demote it to `optional`), as the servers no longer rely on it.

-In some schemas, a field might stay in the `asymmetric` state for months, say, if you are waiting for users to update your mobile app.
-Typical can help immensely in that situation by preventing new code which uses the field inappropriately from being introduced during that period.
+In some situations, a field might stay in the `asymmetric` state for months, say, if you're waiting for a sufficient fraction of your users to update your mobile app.
+Typical can help immensely in those situations by preventing new code which uses the field inappropriately from being introduced during that period.

 ### What about `choice`s?